byn3/jenkinsScripts/README.md

 # jenkinsScripts
 DevOps

-# Wut do?
+# Wut dis script do?
 Get the max and averages of your Jenkins builds.
-I'm a pleb without access to download and manage plugins and I needed this info.

 ## Prerequisites
 * Python
-* A text file containing all the URLs of the builds or projects that you want to see
+* A text file containing all the URLs of the builds or projects that you want to see data from

 Do the whole cloning and cd into the directory, then run this by typing python3 ./scripts.py.